dechamps/ASIO401/FAQ.md

 as-is, bit-for-bit, with no alteration whatsoever.
 In particular, no *sample rate conversions* nor *bit depth conversions* are made.

-The default FlexASIO settings are optimized for reliability and ease of use, not bit-perfect streaming.
-To reach that goal, you will need to make some adjustments to the FlexASIO [configuration][]:
+The default ASIO401 settings are optimized for reliability and ease of use, not bit-perfect streaming.
+To reach that goal, you will need to make some adjustments to the ASIO401 [configuration][]:

 - You will want to **avoid *shared* [backends][]** because these go through the Windows audio pipeline, which is never bit-perfect (unless perhaps your